vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 ## Sector Responsibilities
 All subsectors are responsible for issuing STAR Clearances for YBMK, YBTL and YBCS on first contact.

-### Cairns STAR Clearance
+### YBCS STAR Clearances
-Cairns has specific visual approach procedures for use when VMC exists below `A030` in the terminal area.
+YBCS has specific visual approach procedures for use when VMC exists below `A030` in the terminal area.
 As such, **light & medium category aircraft (B737/A320 and below)**, tracking via the following waypoints, shall be issued the relevant Victor STAR.

 Heavy aircraft, and any aircraft not meeting the criteria below, must be issued the Instrument STAR.